 - The Children Act 2004 - Sandwell Children's Safeguarding Partnership Inter Agency Procedures regional Procedures - Working Together to Safeguard Children "Working Together to Safeguard Children" (2018 updated December 2020) requires all schools to follow the procedures for protecting children from abuse which are defined by Sandwell Multi Agency Safeguarding Arrangements and have appropriate procedures in place for responding to all concerns of actual or suspected abuse including allegations against members of staff in a position of trust.
 The best way to safeguard a child is through effective early help and prevention so it is important to carry out effective early help assessment and take on the role of the Lead Professional.
-Sandwell's multi-agency Threshold Document explains early help and expectations more in depth. - What to do if you're worried a child is being abused: advice for practitioners - The Education (Pupil Information) (England) Regulations 2005 - Keeping Children Safe in Education places the following statutory duties on all schools: - Teachers must personally report to the police cases where they discover that an act of FGM appears to have been carried out. - Schools should be aware of and follow regional and local policies and procedures - Staff should be vigilant to signs of abuse and to whom they should report any concerns on to - Schools should have procedures in place which are disseminated to all staff for handling suspected or actual cases of abuse of pupils, including procedures to be followed in the case of allegations or concerns against persons in a position of trust including knowing local referral processes - Every school should have Designated Senior Person who is a member of the senior management team and responsible for co-coordinating safeguarding/child protection work within the school and liaising with other agencies as appropriate
+Sandwell's multi-agency Threshold Document explains early help and expectations more in depth. - What to do if you're worried a child is being abused: advice for practitioners - The Education (Pupil Information) (England) Regulations 2005 - Keeping Children Safe in Education places the following statutory duties on all schools: - Teachers must personally report to the police cases where they discover that an act of FGM appears to have been carried out.

-- Staff with designated responsibility for safeguarding and child protection should receive appropriate single agency and multi - agency training approved by local safeguarding arrangements at least every two years and their knowledge and skills should be refreshed regularly, but at least annually, via briefings, newsletter and National, regional and local updates. - All other staff in school should receive training to raise their awareness of signs and symptoms of suspected or actual abuse and the procedures they should follow at least every three years They should also be given regular updates on safeguarding issues - All staff should be prepared to identify children who may benefit from early help - That all schools and FE colleges should share information and work in partnership with other agencies when there are concerns about a child's welfare. - School will maintain safeguarding responsibility when a child is attending Alternative provision - Children missing from education schools' have a duty to inform the local authority (LA) if a pupil fails to attend school regularly, or has been absent without the school's permission for a continuous period of 10 days or more. - Information sharing advice for safeguarding practitioners - Mental Health and Behaviour in Schools: Departmental Advice - Sexual violence and sexual harassment between children in schools and colleges - See peer on Peer Abuse appendix A sexual violence refers to sexual offences under the Sexual Offences Act 2003 and includes rape and sexual assault,
+- Schools should be aware of and follow regional and local policies and procedures - Staff should be vigilant to signs of abuse and to whom they should report any concerns on to - Schools should have procedures in place which are disseminated to all staff for handling suspected or actual cases of abuse of pupils, including procedures to be followed in the case of allegations or concerns against persons in a position of trust including knowing local referral processes - Every school should have Designated Safeguarding Lead who is a member of the senior management team and responsible for co-coordinating safeguarding/child protection work within the school and liaising with other agencies as appropriate - Staff with designated responsibility for safeguarding and child protection should receive appropriate single agency and multi - agency training approved by local safeguarding arrangements at least every two years and their knowledge and skills should be refreshed regularly, but at least annually, via briefings, newsletter and National, regional and local updates. - All other staff in school should receive training to raise their awareness of signs and symptoms of suspected or actual abuse and the procedures they should follow at least every three years They should also be given regular updates on safeguarding issues - The Designated Safeguarding lead will take lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place). - All staff will receive online safety training, which includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring to ensure they are not only knowledgeable around risks and indicators but are able to ensure children are taught about keeping themselves safe in the real and virtual world. - All staff should be prepared to identify children who may benefit from early help - That all schools and FE colleges should share information and work in partnership with other agencies when there are concerns about a child's welfare. - School will maintain safeguarding responsibility when a child is attending Alternative provision

+- Children absent from and missing from education school's must have appropriate safeguarding arrangements in place to respond to children - Information sharing advice for safeguarding practitioners - Mental Health and Behaviour in Schools: Departmental Advice - Sexual Offences Act 2003